-Unless you are selling items directly associated within the industry.
+Unless you are selling items directly associated with the industry.

 Airline tickets, hotel stays, car rental, and all the other things that are making companies in those specific niches money.

-Maybe if you were doing something like affiliate marketing, then you can directly tap into the travel industry.
+Maybe if you were doing something like affiliate marketing, then you could directly tap into the travel industry.

 Not so much with an MLM, but that’s what they want you to think.

-We all know that getting involved with any type of MLM or network marketing company comes with a pretty straight forward approach.
+We all know that getting involved with any MLM or network marketing company comes with a pretty straightforward approach.

 Especially with the technology that the internet provides for us these days.

-With iBuumerang, it’s on the more simpler side of things and more importantly, it’s very straight forward.
+With iBuumerang, it’s on the simpler side of things, and, more importantly, very straightforward.